Granule (cell biology)

 In cell biology, a granule is a small particle barely visible by light microscopy.
 The term is most often used to describe a secretory vesicle containing important components of cell physiology.
-Examples of granules include granulocytes, platelet granules, insulin granules, germane granules, starch granules, and stress granules.
-It is considered as a cell organelle.
+Examples of granules include platelet granules and insulin granules.
+Some granules such as the ones mentioned are considered organelles, other such as starch granules are not.

 Types

 There are mainly two types of granules based on the presence or absence of a membrane: membrane-bound granules, and non-membrane-bound granules.
 Eosinophilic granules, basophilic granules, and secretory granules are examples of membrane-bound granules, while P-granules and stress granules are examples of non-membrane-bound granules.

 In leukocytes

 A group of leukocytes, called granulocytes, are white blood cells containing enzyme granules that play a significant role in the immune system.
 Granulocytes include neutrophils, eosinophils, and basophils which attack bacteria or parasites, and respond to allergens.
 Each type of granulocyte contains enzymes and chemicals tailored to its function.

 Neutrophils for example, contain primary granules, secondary granules, tertiary granules, and secretory vesicles.
 Primary vesicles, also known as azurophilic granules, secrete hydrolytic enzymes including elastase, myeloperoxidase, cathepsins, and defensins that aid in pathogen destruction.
 Secondary granules, or specific granules, in neutrophils contain iron-binding protein lactoferrin.
 Tertiary granules contain matrix metalloproteinases.

 Other immune cells, such as natural killer cells, contain granular enzymes, including perforin and proteases which can lead to the lysis of neighboring cells.

 The process by which granule contents are released is known as degranulation.
 This tightly controlled process is initiated by immunological stimuli and results in the movement of granules to the cell membrane for fusion and release.